top of page

 The Drummers Vade Mecum is a 243 page spiral bound text book dedicated to the subject of drum set playing.

 The Drummers Vade Mecum covers the drumming styles of Pop, Rock, Heavy Metal, Country, Blues, Jazz, Brazilian and Afro-Cuban Music.
 It contains comprehensive exercises on note values, drum fills, accents, double bass drumming, using the hi-hat stand, as well as providing information on topics such as polyrhythms, metric modulation, odd time signatures, and snare drum rudiments.
-Also provides practice advice and a glossary of terms that all drummers should know and a list of resources for further study.
+It also provides practice advice and a glossary of terms that all drummers should know and a list of resources for further study.

 WHAT'S IN THIS BOOK?